Hire of multi-media guide by bus, train or bike

 Visit Chatsworth car-free

-Buses run direct to Chatsworth from Sheffield.
+It’s easy to catch a bus to Chatsworth House.
+Buses run direct to Chatsworth House from Sheffield.
 Connecting trains run to Sheffield from around the country.
-There are also local buses to Chatsworth from Matlock and other towns.
-Use our journey planner above to get bus and train times.
+There are also local buses to Chatsworth House from Matlock and other towns.
+Use our journey planner above to find bus and train times.
+To find more information about the options for buses to Chatsworth House, click on the recommended route below.

-If booking in advance, use the code ‘CARFREE23’ during the checkout process to receive your discount.
+If booking in advance, select ‘No’ in the booking process when asked if you will be coming by car.
 You will then need to show your bus/train ticket for that day, on arrival at Chatsworth, or demonstrate that you arrived by bicycle.
+You will then be able to hire a multi-media guide at no cost at the house entrance.

 Cyclists welcome.
 National Route 680 runs to Bakewell, from where it’s a 4-mile cycle along lanes to Chatsworth.
 There is cycle and luggage storage at the front of the house.
 Plan your cycle route here.